oracle-livelabs/developer/multicloud-gcpagenticai-oracledb/vertex-ai-agents/vertex-ai-agents.md

 ## Introduction

-This lab demonstrates building a production-ready RAG (Retrieval Augmented Generation) system using Oracle Autonomous Database, Google Vertex AI, and multiple agent interfaces.
+This lab demonstrates developing a RAG system using Oracle AI Database, Google Vertex AI, and multiple agent interfaces.
 You'll learn how to create a vector search knowledge base, expose it via FastAPI, and integrate it with Google's Conversational Agents and Agent Development Kit (ADK).

+Please refer to the `Building AI Agents with Vertex AI Agent Builder` tutorial found here: https://codelabs.developers.google.com/devsite/codelabs/building-ai-agents-vertexai if you are interested in running a no-code version

-Estimated Time: 2-3 hours
+Estimated Time: 1 hour

 ### Objectives